 - In the Treeview right-click on Steel frame design and select Add Chapter. - Choose the Results tab. - Check (tick) to Include the utility named First floor beams and click OK. - In the Treeview right-click on Steel frame design and select View Report.

-A PDF of the report is created
+After a period of time a PDF of the report is created.
 This can be saved and printed as required.

 Save the model